YagoBiermann/TerminAI/readme.md

 ___
 ### Settings
 All you need to run this project is to provide your own API Key from chatgpt.
 [See how to get one in this article](https://dev.to/onlinemsr/how-to-get-chatgpt-api-key-a-step-by-step-guide-507k)

-You can also customize the persona adopted by the model in the file *personas.json*

 `API_KEY` Your API Key